mikewillrule-arch/Elite-BGS-Portal/README.md

 npm install
 ```

-This installs Express, ZeroMQ, ws, dotenv, and all other required packages.
-It takes about 30 seconds.
+Installs Express, ZeroMQ, ws, dotenv, and ~30 other audited open-source packages.
+Takes about 30 seconds.

 ### Step 3 — Start the Server